 “Yea!”
 Zero wasn’t as surprised at how quickly Zeraph had caught on.
-Honestly, Zeraph would’ve done the same even if Zero hadn’t.
+But, honestly, Zeraph would’ve done the same even if Zero hadn’t.

-Zero raced over its back, eventually up its spine before coming up onto its head like a proud lion upon its slain kill.
-He stopped in front of the Behemoth’s eyes, which was close.
-When he drew in his breath, he was ready to spit out another harsh amount of dark flames, when the Behemoth opened up its monstrous eyes.
+Zero raced over its back, eventually up its spine, before coming onto its head like a proud lion upon its slain kill.
+He stopped in front of the Behemoth’s eyes, which were closed.
+When he drew in his breath, he was ready to spit out another short amount of dark flames when the Behemoth opened its monstrous eyes.

-It zoomed in on Zero’s face, before giving him an angry growl.
-Magical power surged from the Behemoth’s body, causing Zero to fumble around, trying to get his barrings.
+It zoomed in on Zero’s face before giving him an angry growl.
+Magical power surged from the Behemoth’s body, causing Zero to fumble, trying to get his bearings.
 Zero felt an instinctual danger, and he hopped to the side as he saw a blast of magic come swarming down upon him like a comet.
-With a explosive slam, Zero was thrown backwards as he skidded low to the ground.
-The explosion didn’t even harm the Behemoth and instead he absorbed it back into its body as if it was recycling its own energy.
+Zero was thrown backward with an explosive slam as he skidded low to the ground.
+The explosion didn’t even harm the Behemoth; instead, he absorbed it back into its body as if it were recycling its energy.

 Zero knew that this was becoming a lot more dangerous.
-The Behemoth’s fury was at its peak, and this was the time when the Behemoth would struggle even harder to survive.
+The Behemoth’s fury was at its peak, and this was when it would struggle even harder to survive.
 The magical fiery comet started to form over the Behemoth’s head as more and more fell down from the sky like bullets.
 He had to hop around, dodge, jump, and even use his tail to smack back at the burning flames.

-It wasn’t simple with two of his friends on his back.
-The extra weight had caused him to slow down by quite a bit, where a few stray comets came hurdling down towards Agnis and Zeraph.
-Zeraph slashed forward, shouting out “Seven Strikes of the Unholy Flames!”
-His blade moved in an inhumanely speed that cut down the comet into pieces.
+It wasn’t straightforward with two of his friends on his back.
+The extra weight had caused him to slow down by quite a bit, and a few stray comets came hurtling down towards Agnis and Zeraph.
+Zeraph slashed forward, shouting, “Seven Strikes of the Unholy Flames!”
+His blade moved at an inhumane speed, cutting down the comet into pieces.

-Agnis fired off her holy arrows in the attempt to redirect it, but the power behind it wasn’t enough.
-She grabbed one of her blades from behind her back and slashed forward, screaming “Lotus Arts secret style no. 1!”
+Agnis fired off her holy arrows to attempt to redirect it, but the power behind it wasn’t enough.
+She grabbed one of her blades from behind her back and slashed forward, screaming, “Lotus Arts secret style no. 1!”

-A blast of wind circled around her blade, causing a torrent of wind to circular around her slash.
-Splash of flowers appeared out of thin air, bringing in a sweet smell of lotus scent.
+A blast of wind circled her blade, causing a torrent of wind to circulate her slash.
+A splash of flowers appeared out of thin air, bringing in a sweet smell of lotus.

 The comets came hurtling down like rain, creating a devastating attack.
-Even Zero was having a difficult time maneuvering out of harm’s way not to get hit.
+Even Zero had difficulty maneuvering out of harm’s way to avoid getting hit.
 They weren’t large comets, but small and many, which was deadly all by itself.

 “Zero!
 There’s too many!”
 Agnis called out, slashing the comet aside as best as she could.
-Suddenly out of nowhere Agnis and Zeraph was either hit on the side or the back by the meteorites attack, causing them to fall off of Zero’s back.
+Then, out of nowhere, Agnes and Zeraph were hit on the side or the back by the meteorite’s attack, causing them to fall off Zero’s back.

-Even Zero wasn’t able to get out of harm’s way in time and was pelted from above, knocking him backwards and onto his back.
-The attack had caused a large amount of devastation on land and even killing quite a few people.
+Even Zero wasn’t able to get out of harm’s way in time and was pelted from above, knocking him backward and onto his back.
+The attack caused a large amount of devastation on land and even killed quite a few people.

 “Watch out!”
 Zeraph yelled, Behemoth’s body stirred, moving towards Zero in a roll.